jaisrin/procure-to-pay-automation-system-/05_Modules/purchase_execution/rfq_creation/README.md

 ## Overview

-The RFQ Creation screen enables users to initiate the Request for Quotation (RFQ) process for an approved purchase request (PR).
-It allows users to define RFQ details, communicate requirements to vendors, and select vendors for quotation.

-This screen acts as the transition point from internal procurement planning to external vendor engagement.
+The RFQ Initiation screen enables users to formally request quotations from selected vendors for an approved Purchase Request (PR).
+This marks the transition from internal approval to external vendor engagement.

 ---